 - It could be punishment for a sin the man would later commit.

-This time, Jesus clearly said this man’s blindness was not caused by sin.
+This time, Jesus clearly said this man’s blindness was not caused by a specific incidence of sin.

 “The soul who sins shall die.
-The son shall not suffer for the iniquity of the father, nor the father suffer for the iniquity of the son.
-The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.
+The son shall not bear the guilt of the father, nor the father bear the guilt of the son.
+The righteousness of the righteous shall be upon himself, and the wickedness of the wicked shall be upon himself.”
+Ezekiel 18:20

 Thank God for Jesus and his amazing grace!
 “Therefore there is now no condemnation [no guilty verdict, no punishment] for those who are in Christ Jesus [who believe in Him as personal Lord and Savior].”
 Romans 8:1 AMP

-MY answers — not THE answers — to BSF study questions on John Lesson 13 Day 2 ~ John 9:1-7
+My answers to BSF study questions on John Lesson 13 Day 2 ~ John 9:1-12